last updated August 2016

 - Remember, at the end of the day, if the school is genuinely full there may be no way to secure admission.

-Kent County Council is experimenting with a new approach for some of its Appeal hearings this year, where schools are heavily oversubscribed.
-Schools where this process is being used for the first time include Maidstone Grammar School for Girls, Tunbridge Wells Grammar School for Boys and Simon Langton Grammar School for Girls.
-The Admission Code for School Appeals recommends that where a school is oversubscribed, appeals should be divided into two stages, although Kent County Council has not followed this recommendation in previous years.
+Kent County Council operates what a called Group Appeals for many of its Appeal hearings, where schools are oversubscribed.
+Schools where this process is being used include Maidstone Grammar School for Girls, Tunbridge Wells Grammar School for Boys and Simon Langton Grammar School for Girls.
+The Admission Code for School Appeals recommends that where a school is oversubscribed, appeals should be divided into two stages.
 Where this happens, the first part is called the group stage, where all parents appealing are invited to a meeting at the start of proceedings.
 At this meeting, all the issues relating to oversubscription are debated between parents and the Admission Authority Presenting Officer in front of the Appeal Panel.
 No matters relating to individuals are considered.
 This enables the Appeal Panel to determine before hearing individual appeals how many children, if any, can be admitted before prejudice applies (see section on appeals).
 The second stage is the individual appeal where each parent puts the case for their individual child.
 In the second stage there is no discussion of oversubscription issues.
 The Panel then has to decide which children should be offered places, possibly accepting that for some, there will be prejudice, but their individual circumstances outweigh this.
 I have some experience of the system, as Medway Council has used it for many years with, in my view, mixed success.
 Many parents are inhibited at the Group meeting and find it difficult to put forward their points.
 At some meetings the meeting rapidly degenerated into an unpleasant verbal battle (I don't see this happening at the Kent appeals); at others very few parents turned up,few views were expressed and the meeting fizzled out (more likely).
 My advice is go to the meeting, at the very least you will see the Appeal Panel members in advance.
 Don't be afraid to speak out if you believe the school is capable of admitting extra children although this can be come quite a technical argument and school cases for not admitting additional children can be quite intimidating.
 You won't affect your individual chances by making the case that more children in general can be admitted.
 In Medway where Appeal Panel members were used to the process, they engaged in quite vigorous and challenging questioning of the Admission Authority.
 One would expect that KCC panellists will have been trained to carry out similar rigorous questioning.
-However, where there is no Group Appeal (all KCC Appeal Panels up to now), questioning on prejudice is required to take place in every appeal and can be quite perfunctory and formulaic, so there does need to be a change of approach.
+However, where there is no Group Appeal, questioning on prejudice is required to take place in every appeal and can be quite perfunctory and formulaic, so there does need to be a change of approach.
 One of the strongest arguments year on year comes from looking at the numbers in older year groups.
-If the school can manage these, then why shouldn't it manage the same number again. -------- This is a new article on a new theme and I am very happy to accept suggestions and ideas to improve it.
+If the school can manage these, then why shouldn't it manage the same number again.